ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * Configure `/etc/hosts` files on all cluster members if DNS is not available to resolve host names and IP addresses.
 * Update RHEL to the latest patch level.
 * Install NTP.
-* Install Python Docker modules to support the convenient use of Docker APIs in Python scripts.
 * Install Docker on each cluster member VM in addition to the boot-master VM.
 (This gives you full control over what version of Docker is installed, but more importantly, Docker on each VM is needed for the next step.)
 * Use Docker on each cluster member VM to pre-load the ICP Docker images rather than let the inception installation load the ICP Docker images.
 (It turns out to be expedient to copy the ICP image tar-ball to each cluster member VM and then load the local Docker registry from that tar-ball rather than waiting for the inception installer to do that part of the installation.)
 * Install `kubectl` on the boot-master node.  `Kubectl` is useful for interacting with the ICP cluster.
 * Install `helm` on the boot or boot-master node.
 Helm is useful for installing additional software on the cluster.
 * Install Ansible on the boot or boot-master node or, even better, on the administrator's desktop/laptop.
 Ansible is very useful for administration when dealing with multiple machines.
 (The instructions in the [Install and configure the GlusterFS server cluster](#Install and configure the GlusterFS server cluster) section assumes the availability of Ansible.)
 See the [Installing Ansible](#Installing Ansible) section for guidance on installing and configuring Ansible.
+* Install Python Docker modules on the boot master node to support the convenient use of Docker APIs in Python scripts.

 # Basic RHEL configuration